 Participating Artists Press Agency

-Monday 16th of February 2026 – page 2
+Saturday 16th of May 2026 – page 2

 On a Monday morning in November 2010, six photographers in five cities around the world take their cameras to urban neighbourhoods where newcomers arrive.
 The photos flow into the PAPA website like a wave moving around the world.
 First from Bangladesh, five hours later from Rotterdam and Lagos – cities in the same time zone.
 Detroit and São Paulo complete the group another seven hours later.
 From the first week the photos and captions were projected on the windows of the cultural centre at the entrance to the neighbourhood in Rotterdam.
 The same will happen in other cities.
 In this way the inhabitants of the various newcomers neighbourhoods not only get a fresh perspective on their own lives but they also get to see how newcomers in other cities live.
 Migrationpapa is a PAPA project for Kosmopolis Rotterdam with the generous support of Hivos